 Niklas, who was fairly acquainted with the vehicle and its potential, had only one thing to worry about- the tyres.
 But this too was taken care of when Michelin Pilot Sport Cup 2 tyres were used under supervision of the engineers from Michelin.

-One of the engineers from Michelin explained how thermal resistance and stability played a key role in allowing a powerful car reach the red line on the rev meter.
+One of the engineers from Michelin explained how thermal resistance and stability played a key role in allowing a powerful car sustain the red line on the rev meter.
 Even the engineers were left pleasantly taken aback by the low amount of heat the tyres generated, as measured through the sensors on the RS.

 Needless to say, Christian von Koenigsegg’s childhood dreams of making superfast cars is going to smash many a records in near future.
 What a delight it would be for us motoring enthusiasts!